 Social media has changed the way people interact.
 In many ways, social media has led to positive changes in the way people communicate and share information; however, it has a dark side, as well.
 Social networking can sometimes result in negative outcomes, some with long-term consequences.

-People As Products
+People as Products

-Many social networking sites regularly make changes that require you to update your settings in order to maintain your privacy, and frequently it is difficult to discover how enable settings for your appropriate level of privacy.
+Many social networking sites regularly make changes that require you to update your settings in order to maintain your privacy, and frequently it is difficult to discover how to enable settings for your appropriate level of privacy.
 Because of this, many users do not realize how much private information they are allowing to become public by not re-evaluating settings every time the network makes a change.

 Tagging can also serve as an invasion of privacy.
 When social networking sites have a "tagging" option, unless you disable it, friends or acquaintances may be able to tag you in posts or photographs that reveal sensitive data.
 Don't forget that every time you check-in somewhere, change your relationship status, click on certain ads, join specific groups, and visit a site, your information is being recorded.

 Negative Health Consequences